deadlyvipers/dojo_rules/introduction.md

-This is an introduction from pamelas.
+* This is an introduction from pamelas.
 My favorite Code School path is Electives.
+* Git
+* Javascript
+* Ruby